kaustabpal/kaustabpal.github.io/_posts/linear_algebra/2020-05-24-linear-algebra.md

 1. The eigen values of real symmetric matrices are always real.

-2. If the real symmetric matrix has distinct eigen values then it's eigen vectors can be chosen to be orthonormal.
+2. The eigen vectors of a symmetric matrix can be chosen to be orthonormal.

 3. Since the eigen vectors of a symmetric matrix $$A$$ can be chosen to be orthonormal, we can factorize $$A$$ as